telewear/telewear/README.md

 ### Please note:
 You need to replace the API keys with [your own keys](https://core.telegram.org/api/obtaining_api_id).

-You must provide the source code of your app as per the GPL.
+If you fork Telewear you must provide the source code of your forked app as per the GPL.

-And, you can't use the Telewear name or icon, nor can you imply affiliation with Telewear.